jonburdon/thorin-and-company/readme.md

 Use **heroku apps** to list apps created
-Can use **heroku apps:rename newnamehere --app currentnamehere** to rename Check app is running eg **https://thorin-and-company-learning.herokuapp.com/**
+Can use **heroku apps:rename newnamehere --app currentnamehere** to rename Check app is running eg **https://thorin-and-company-learning.herokuapp.com/** Link github repo to Heroku
+Create requirements.txt
+Create proc file to instruct Heroku how to run project Use **git remote -v** to check remote link - should be absent Go to Heroku Settings page for this project
+Copy git url for this project eg: https://git.heroku.com/thorin-and-company-learning.git In CLI used **git remote add heroku https://git.heroku.com/thorin-and-company-learning.git** or equivalent Use **git remote -v** to check above
+Use **git status** to check status is clean
+Use **git push -u heroku master** to push files

 ### Resources and reference / support used
 VSCode setup Instructions: